winglang/wing/docs/contributing/999-rfcs/2024-02-15-resource-pinning.md

 ## Implementation

+### pinning

+The `pin` function is used to mark a created resource as "pinned" in the resource tree.
+It takes a construct and returns the same construct, with metadata added to the tree to track the pin.
+This means that the user does not intend for the resource to be deleted or moved.
+Pinning is deep, meaning that pinning a parent inherently pins all of its children.

+This information will be available to the target platform/app which can choose what to do with this information.
+For example, the sim target can simply ignore this while the terraform target can manage a pinfile to inform the user when this changes between compilation and allow them to resolve any renames.

+### pinfile API

+Platforms/Apps are provided with a pinfile API.
+The pinfile itself is a JSON file that contains the current state of the resource tree.
+The pinfile is created next to the entrypoint file and is named `<entrypoint>.pin.json`.
+The pinfile API provides a way to add pins to the pinfile, get a list of orphaned pins, and write the current state of the pinfile to disk.

+Minimal API:

+- `addPin(construct: Construct): void` - Adds a construct to the known pins for the current compilation
+- `getOrphanedPins(): string[]` - Gets a list of paths that are present in the saved pinfile but not in the current one
+- `write(): void` - Writes the current state of the pinfile to disk for the current platform.
+This list automatically will not include pins that are "fromPath" of a different pin.

 ### Note on "statefulness"

 Statefulness is a useful concept when thinking about infrastructure but it can serve different purposes.